aodhanlutetiae/dj/reading1.md

 **Question 5**

-How did they collect data for the year in which they were working, i.e. a time period for which there would not be government or police data released?
+How did they collect data for the year in which they were working, i.e. a time period for which there wouldn't yet be government or police data available?

 [Answer](#answer_five)
 ---